dmmar/netascode/README.md

     # ansible-playbook -i inventories/test/hosts inventories/test/Modules/commit-merge/commit-merge-final-config.yml
     # ansible-playbook -i inventories/production/hosts inventories/production/Modules/commit-merge/commit-merge-final-config.yml

-    else: to use GitLab CI/CD pipeline to automate process
+    else: to use GitLab CI/CD pipeline to automate commit-merge process:

     1) Please, read - 'Step Docker-containers'
     2) Import https://github.com/dmmar/netascode.git to GitLab CE
     3) Check assigned and registered Runner to that project
     4) Create a new issue and a new branch without a merge request
     5) Change branch from a master branch to a new branch
-    6) Make somechanges
+    6) Make some changes
     7) git remote add gitlab-local http://[gitlab-docker-container-repo]
     8) git add .
     9) git commit -m "whatever"